 This little steakhouse is a real gem.
-One of only a handful of businesses in the tiny community of Bunker Hill Cafe is a great little steakhouse, just a mile of I-70 in Bunker Hill, Kansas.
-It is open just 4 nights a week. http://www.kansastravel.org/bunkerhillcafe.htm the current restaurant opened in 1974.
-The Bunker Hill Cafe is located in a 1917 limestone building that was originally a drugstore and soda fountain.
-Over the years, the building changed from a drugstore to a cafe to a pool hall to the present restaurant.
+One of only a handful of businesses in the tiny community of Bunker Hill, just a mile off of I-70 in Bunker Hill, Kansas.
+It is open just 3 nights a week.
+The Bunker Hill Cafe is located in a 1917 limestone building that was originally a drugstore.
+Over the years, the building changed from a drugstore, to a cafe, to a pool hall, to the present great little steakhouse in 1974.

 On each of my visits to the Bunker Hill Cafe, I have noticed groups getting ready to leave, fighting over their leftover bread.
 A plastic bag for the bread comes with the check.
 The Cafe bakes two types of honey bread daily.
 It is also available by the loaf to go.

 Only two cuts of beef are available, filet mignon and sirloin, though those cuts are available in a variety of sizes.
 Buffalo is also on the menu, and when available, elk, which comes from a herd near Scott City.
 The pork loin is good.
 The elk ribeye is exquisite!
 Since the meats can be ordered in any of a wide variety of serving sizes, you may want to try smaller cuts of a couple of meats.
 On my last visit, we added fried catfish & stuffed shrimp to our meals.
 They were both good, but I like elk and steak filet better.